About the Award

 NPF judges said: “The Milwaukee Journal Sentinel put mental illness into rare perspective with a compelling explanatory project that illustrated the social and political costs of childhood trauma.
 Told through the lens of a young girl who is a survivor, “A Time to Heal” walked readers through the crushing litany of adverse childhood experiences that can harm and define children into adulthood.”

-In April 2016, we announced the inaugural winner of the Carolyn C. Mattingly Award for Mental Health Reporting.
-Leonora LaPeter Anton and Anthony Cormier of the Tampa BayTimes and Michael Braga of Sarasota Herald-Tribune worked for more than 18 months on “Insane.
+The winner of the first Carolyn C. Mattingly award was a unique and powerful collaborative body of work by Leonora LaPeter Anton and Anthony Cormier of the Tampa Bay Times and Michael Braga of the Sarasota Herald-Tribune that exposes harrowing conditions at Florida’s institutions for the mentally ill after $100 million in budget cuts.
+The five-part project, titled “Insane.
 Invisible.
-In danger.”
-The five-part series exposes the harrowing conditions at Florida’s institutions for the mentally ill after $100 million in budget cuts, and it reveals the dangers not only to mentally ill patients but also to workers at the institutions, where treatment takes a back seat to controlling rampant violence.
+In danger.” reveals the dangers to mentally ill patients and workers in the institutions, where treatment takes a back seat to controlling rampant violence.